JHE4N/youtube.py/README.md

 # youtube.py
-Libary for download youtube video
+Libary for download and information youtube videos